electricherd/audiobookfinder/README.md

 ### ToDo

+* remove TUI, since it is not working properly
 * add kademlia push of android data found to network to all clients for adbfflutter
 * add signature key, and google developer key to android app, and some time later process for a correct ios app
 * try [crate vfs](https://github.com/manuel-woelker/rust-vfs) for unit test with files!! interesting and needed!